hyphanet/plugin-WebOfTrust/README.md

 [Freenet's GitHub](https://github.com/freenet/plugin-WebOfTrust), you may consider to instead create your pull requests at [xor-freenet's repository](https://github.com/xor-freenet/plugin-WebOfTrust) to receive extended and accelerated review:
-He wrote most of WoT's code and works on it about every second day.
+He wrote most of WoT's code and works on it every week.
 Your code will still be submitted to the official Freenet developers by xor for inclusion in the main repository, filing pull requests to his repository first would just be for review purposes.